-Males and females have white spots on the forewing, including a white spot in the forewing cell (the oval space between veins that is toward the leading edge of the forewing, near the body); white spots are larger on females.
-Overall color is brown without a hint of gray.
+In Horace's duskywing, both males and females have white spots on the forewing, including a white spot in the forewing cell (the oval space between veins that is toward the leading edge of the forewing, near the body); white spots are larger on females.
+The overall color is brown without a hint of gray.
 Males have a bold white line over the eye.

 As a spread-winged skipper, this species most often rests with all four of the wings held out flat to the side.